compilando/japm/DATA_MODEL.md

 **Key Observations from Matrix:**

 * `Prompt`/`PromptVersion` and `Asset`/`AssetVersion`/`Link` are fundamental to almost all use cases, enabling the core functionality of defining instructions and reusing components.
-* Localization features (`Region`, `CulturalData`, `Tactic`, `Translations`) are crucial for user-facing applications needing adaptation (Chatbot, Marketing, Education) but less so for internal or technical tasks (Extraction, CodeGen, Creative Writing typically).
+* Localization features (`Region`, `CulturalData`  `Translations`) are crucial for user-facing applications needing adaptation (Chatbot, Marketing, Education) but less so for internal or technical tasks (Extraction, CodeGen, Creative Writing typically).
 * `RagDocumentMetadata` is specifically critical for RAG use cases.
 * `PromptExecutionLog` is highly important for any deployed application requiring monitoring and debugging, especially RAG and Extraction where success/failure is key.
 * `AIModel` is important when specific model capabilities (JSON, context size) are required (Extraction, CodeGen, RAG).